Sierra Leone declares emergency as Ebola death toll hits 729

-The WHO on Thursday reported 57 new deaths in the four days to July 27 in Guinea, Liberia, Sierra Leone and Nigeria, raising the death toll to 729.
-It said the number of Ebola cases had topped 1,300.
+The WHO reported 57 new deaths in the four days to July 27 in Guinea, Liberia, Sierra Leone and Nigeria.

 "The scale of the Ebola outbreak, and the persistent threat it poses, requires WHO and Guinea, Liberia and Sierra Leone to take the response to a new level, and this will require increased resources," WHO Director General Margaret Chan said.

-Sierra Leone's president, Ernest Bai Koroma, announced a series of emergency measures, to initially last 60 to 90 days, in a speech on Wednesday night.
+Sierra Leone President Ernest Bai Korom announced a series of emergency measures, to intially last 60 to 90 days, in a speech on Wednesday night.

 "Sierra Leone is in a great fight.
 Failure is not an option," he said.